The H. George Anderson Chair and Professor of Mission and Cultures, Dean of the Seminary, and Vice President of Student Services

 B.Sc. - St. Joseph's College of Arts and Sciences, Bangalore University (1980)

-The Rev. Dr J. Jayakiran Sebastian is a Presbyter of the Church of South India, and currently Dean and H. George Anderson Professor of Mission and Cultures at the United Lutheran Seminary.
+The Rev. Dr. J. Jayakiran Sebastian is a Presbyter of the Church of South India and currently Dean of the Seminary and H. George Anderson Professor of Mission and Cultures at the United Lutheran Seminary.

-He has been Professor in the Department of Theology and Ethics at the United Theological College, Bangalore, India, where he has served as Chairperson of the Department and also as Dean of Doctoral Studies at the College.
-He comes from Bangalore, and following his theological training at the United Theological College, he served both rural and urban pastorates of the Karnataka Central Diocese of the Church of South India, and even after becoming a theological teacher continued to be associated with the pastoral ministry by serving as an Associate Presbyter in churches where the Diocese needed him.
-This engagement continues in the United States through regular preaching and presiding at worship services in congregations in the greater Philadelphia area.
+Before coming to the United States, he was at the United Theological College, Bengaluru, India, where he was Professor in the Department of Theology and Ethics.
+He also served as Chairperson of the Department; Dean of Doctoral Studies; and Secretary of the Governing Council.
+He did his first professional degree at the same college after which he served rural and urban pastorates of the Karnataka Central Diocese of the Church of South India before being invited to join the faculty of the United Theological College as a Junior Lecturer in June 1988.
+He continued his commitment to pastoral ministry by serving as Associate Presbyter in churches where the Diocese needed him.
+This engagement continues in the United States through regular preaching and presiding at worship services in congregations in the greater Philadelphia region and beyond.

 - baptisma unum in sancta ecclesia…’: A Theological Appraisal of the Baptismal Controversy in the Work and Writings of Cyprian of Carthage (ISPCK, 1997)